Manisha-pal/KBC-Quiz-Miniature/KBC Kaun Banega Crorepati Miniature/README.md

 > **Note**
 > If you are a noob in programming world than must see project source code to inspire yourself because now a day
-> i have experience of Solid Design Pattern and i usually break the code into small pieces and always try to write maximum 4-5 lines of  code in a function but in the starting of my programming carrer i had developed this project which contains around 5000+ lines of code without using functions except main function (Pffff).<br/>
+> i have experience of Solid Design Pattern and i usually break the code into small pieces and always try to write maximum 4-5 lines of  code in a function but in the starting of my programming carrer i had developed this project which contains around 5000+ lines of code without using functions except main function (Pffff).

-This project is created by Rox Studio developer Just for Fun.
+> I have created this project just for Fun.

 # Features